 Our schedule is meant to provide children with a reliable rhythm during their time with us.
 This allows children to know what to expect ahead of time and focus on the learning at hand.
 We also know that children’s needs and focused learning fluctuate and so you may find that we make modifications.
-Children under 12 months will have their own individual schedule for meals and rest.
-One year olds will be transitioning from their individual rhythms to the large group schedule, while the two year olds will use the large group schedule regularly.
+One year olds will be transitioning from their individual rhythms of infancy to the large group schedule, while the two year olds will use the large group schedule regularly.

 Family preference and the USDA food program requirements will help guide our approach to offering children milk and food.
 We will use the baby led weaning approach with solid foods to help children be as independent as possible with their food consumption.
 As they are able to join, children are served healthy, homemade family style meals for breakfast and lunch.
-They’re also offered a protein rich morning and afternoon snack.
+They’re also offered a protein rich afternoon snack.
+Infants are offered a small morning snack as well.

 The food which is typically vegetarian, is cooked onsite by the teachers and seasonal, local and organic food is prioritized as well as food grown onsite.
 We eat “family style” and children assist in setting the table, serving themselves and clearing their place when they’re finished eating.
 Meals are a social time, when teachers eat with children and everyone in encouraged to enjoy the food and time together.